alecokas/alecokas.github.io/_posts/2020-03-11-tools-for-ethical-machine-learning-development.markdown

 ### Ethics checklists
 <div style="text-align: justify">
 A checklist of ethical questions can act as a concrete reference point, or simply a central motif, from which to spark actionable debate about how to move forward with new or existing machine learning models.
 Recently, I came across <a href="https://deon.drivendata.org//">Deon</a>, an open source Python tool which can be used to add an ethics checklist to a machine learning project.
 The idea behind this is that we should maintain an <code>ETHICS.md</code> document containing an explicit checklist of ethical considerations and precautions taken during the development of our projects.
-Examples of items in the checklist include: user privacy, data biases, proxy discrimination.
+Examples of items in the checklist include: user privacy, data biases, and proxy discrimination.
 This mirrors the <code>README.md</code> type appraoch to documentation, which I believe strikes a good balance between simplicity and utility.
 </div>
 <br/>
 <div style="text-align: justify">